-- the market value; or - the preceding year's appraised value;
+- · the market value; or - the preceding year's appraised value;

-PLUS 10 percent for each year since the property was reappraised; PLUS the value of any improvements added since the
+PLUS 20 percent for each year since the property was reappraised; PLUS the value of any improvements added since the last re-appraisal.

-Values of capped properties must be recomputed annually.
-If a capped property sells, the cap automatically expires as of January 1st of the following year.
-In that following year, that home is reappraised at its market value to bring its appraisal into uniformity with other properties.
+Values of Circuit Breaker properties must be recomputed annually.
+If a Circuit Brekaer property sells, the cap automatically expires as of January 1st of the following year.
+In that following year, that real property (other than homestead) is reappraised at its market value to bring its appraisal into uniformity with other properties.